Gillardo/bootstrap-ui-datetime-picker/README.md

 Initial time when a new date is selected (e.g. "14:00:00" or "2:00 pm")
 ##### whenClosed
 An callback function to call when the picker dropdown is closed.
 See demo for more details.
+##### saveAsString
+A boolean value to switch saving the Date to the model as a string, or a ngModel.$parsers function to take over the transformation from the Date object to a string.
+Note: Ensure you have a proper parser string in the altInputFormat array to convert the string back to a Date object if you're transforming into a non-standard date string.

 ## uiDatetimePickerConfig
 Now datetimePicker options are globally set by default.
 If you do not state the values within the declaration, the config options are used instead.
 Here are the default options